mtalexan/arch-systemd-boot/README.md

 #### sd-encrypt
 `sd-encrypt`
 For our LVM on LUKS, must come before `sd-lvm2`, and after `systemd`.
+Must also be after `block`.
 Remove `encrypt`.

 Comes before the `sd-lvm2` because the devices must be decrypted before the VGs can be used.
+Comes after the `block` since the block devices must be available to select for decrypting.

 #### sd-lvm2
 `sd-lvm2`